 B. Duties and Responsibilities

 - The Vice-Chairman will be the chief administrative officer after the County Chairman.
-He will preside at such meetings as the County Chairman is unable to attend and will serve as temporary chairman in the absence of the County Chairman.
+The Vice-Chairman will preside at such meetings as the County Chairman is unable to attend and will serve as temporary chairman in the absence of the County Chairman.
 In the event of a resignation by or removal of the County Chairman from office prior to the end of his term, the Vice-Chairman will serve as temporary chairman until the County Committee shall have elected a new county chairman to fill out the remainder of the term.

 - The Treasurer will be the custodian of all funds and financial records of the Arlington County Republican Committee, and will be responsible for the preparation of regular reports on the status of funds in his care at each meeting of the County Committee.
 The Treasurer will be empowered to open a bank account in the name of the Arlington County Republican Committee in order to make deposits and to draw checks upon direction of the County Chairman, as authorized by the Committee.
 The signature of the Chairman shall also be authorized for the bank account in order that the Chairman may draw approved checks in the illness or absence of the Treasurer.
 The Treasurer shall prepare the books and finance records at the end of each fiscal year (June 30) and make them available for review by any member of the County Committee.
 The Treasurer shall preside at such meetings as both the County Chairman and Vice-Chairman are unable to attend.